fluree/to-do-lists-generator/README.md

 <img src='/src/Images/FlureeDB_Admin_Console.png' alt='Fluree admin UI' width='600'>
 </p>

 After pressing the 'Add Ledger' button you will see the modal below.
 Enter a network name and DB name, example: `test/one1`

 <p width="100%" align="center">
 <img src='/src/Images/Create_ledger_modal.png' alt='Ledger Modal' width='600'>
 </p>

-> The name of your network and ledger enable you to precisely issue queries and transactions
+> The name of your network and ledger will become part of the unqiue URL that includes the API endpoint.
+Example: `http://localhost:8090/fdb/test/one1/query`

 ### **Schema**

 Once the ledger has been created the next step is to build your schema.
-Schema in Fluree consist of [*collections*](https://docs.flur.ee/docs/1.0.0/schema/collections) and [*predicates*](https://docs.flur.ee/docs/1.0.0/schema/predicates).
+Schemas in Fluree consist of [*collections*](https://docs.flur.ee/docs/1.0.0/schema/collections) and [*predicates*](https://docs.flur.ee/docs/1.0.0/schema/predicates).

 You can think of *collections* as tables in a relational DB and *predicates* as columns, refer to the [Schema](https://docs.flur.ee/docs/1.0.0/schema/overview) section in the docs for a more elaborate explanation.
+An important detail to note is that Schemas in Fluree are just data, the easiest way to add data is using our JSON syntax format to represent the schema and transact.

 Below is the schema for the to do list generator: